A Guide to Managed and Cloud Services

 SD-WAN acts as a virtual WAN overlay that decouples the network management function from the physical hardware using a centralized controller to set policies and prioritize network traffic.
 An SD-WAN virtual WAN overlay can provide visibility and control of data center and cloud traffic and improve the quality of service (QoS) that is being provided (loss, latency, jitter).

 What are Monitoring and Alerting Services, and does my company need them?

-Quest can work with your team to design, implement, and manage a network performance monitoring and alerting program that covers your LAN, databases, applications, WAN, and VLAN.
-Your business will benefit from integrated fault and performance management services plus improved productivity and reduced overhead costs.
+Quest can work with your team to design and implement a network performance monitoring and alerting program that covers your LAN, databases, applications, WAN, and VLAN.
+Your business will benefit from integrated fault and performance services plus improved productivity and reduced overhead costs.